YoungSavage21/iRecipe/README.md

 # iRecipe

-iRecipe is a web application designed for finding and managing recipes effectively.
-It's built using ASP.NET Core MVC framework, Entity Framework Core, JavaScript, and C#.
+iRecipe is a user-friendly web tool designed to help users discover and organize recipes efficiently.
+Developed using technologies like ASP.NET Core MVC framework, Entity Framework Core, JavaScript, and C#, iRecipe provides a seamless experience for cooking enthusiasts.

 ## What I Learned
 During the development of iRecipe, I acquired and applied various skills, including: